 Zucchini can also be used as a mushroom substitute.
 Zucchini is a vegetable that belongs to the big family of squashes.
 A unique feature of this vegetable is that zucchini can grow as long as one meter when mature.

-Zucchini is not only rich in nutrients but also delicious.
-It has a sweet taste, which is akin to mushrooms.
+Zucchini is rich in nutrients and doesn’t require much care.
+With proper storage methods for your zucchini, it’ll retain a sweet taste, which is akin to mushrooms.
 The texture of its flesh also resembles mushrooms.

 Zucchini is widely used in cooking.
 To use Zucchini, you should cut or slice it into small pieces for easy consumption and digestion.
 Zucchini will be suitable to replace mushrooms in pasta or stir-fry dishes with a replacement ratio of 1:1.